Northcote - West

 Table Chart PROFILE FAQ

-Northcote - West features high concentrations of group households and lone person households, with a fairly typical median household size
+Northcote - West features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 59.2% of all households, including 25.1% couples with children, 26.0% couples without children, and 6.9% single parent families.
-Non-family households constitute the remaining 40.8%, with lone person households at 30.9% and group households comprising 9.8%.
-The median household size is 2.3 people, which aligns with the Greater Melbourne average.
+Non-family households make up the remaining 40.8%, with lone person households at 30.9% and group households comprising 9.8%.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households